gweissman/gweissman.github.io/_posts/2017-06-15-rcpp-is-smoking-fast-for-agent-based-models-in-data-frames.markdown

 categories: babelgraph blog
 ---

 _Here's the blog post originally posted on `babelgraph.org` on July 11, 2012.
 Thanks to Hadley Wickham for referencing some of content here, and apologies for the broken URL.
 NB.
-The C++ code doesn't seem to compile on my computer today, no doubt due to updates in `Rcpp`.
-I'll take another look soon..._
+The original C++ code didn't seem to compile on my computer today.
+It required a small tweak with `NumericVector::create` -- see below._

  In particular, R data frames provide a simple framework for representing large cohorts of agents in stochastic epidemiological models, such as those representing disease transmission.
 This approach is much easier and likely faster than trying to implement cohorts of R objects.
 In this post we’ll explore a simple agent-based model, and then benchmark a few different approaches to iterating through the cohort.
 Rcpp outperforms all of them by a few orders of magnitude.
 Priceless.